 How long can I keep materials?

-Most patrons can keep materials for two weeks.
+Most patrons can keep materials for three weeks.
 Senior citizens (60 years old or older) and persons with institutional cards can keep materials for four weeks.
 Persons in our Homebound Program can keep materials for three months.
-You can renew your library materials 2 times, as long as no one else has a hold on the items.
+You can renew your library materials 1 time, as long as no one else has a hold on the items.
 Interlibrary Loans cannot be renewed.